fent/chrome-options/README.md

   * Image upload
 * Optionally include sound files in installation
 * Easier way to include other scripts
-* Updating options from other options
+* Migrating options from other options
-* Updating structure of options
+* Migrating structure of options